 Whale hunting in the Faroe Islands is examined in a new and interesting way in this film.

-He clearly has reservations about the hunt or its optics; if there is any explicit message to be found here, it’s that the Faroe Islands killing of whales is no more gruesome than what one may find by peeking inside any slaughterhouse around the globe.
+He has reservations about the hunt or its optics; if there is any explicit message to be found here, it’s that the Faroe Islands’ killing of whales is no more gruesome than what one may discover by peeking inside slaughterhouses around the globe.

 With this in mind, Kelner points out the locals who go fishing in the bay and kill shorebirds with their hands to demonstrate their desire to have a hand in where their food comes from rather than rely on an opaque global food system.